7 Tips for Maximizing Small Dining Room SpacesBy Bailiegh Basham · August 21, 2019

 Square tables are ideal for everyday meals, with extendable options to provide more seating when necessary.
 Square tables are easily tucked away in a corner or against a wall when not being used for large gatherings.

 For a dining room that is longer than it is wide, rectangular or oval shaped tables will likely accommodate the space best.
+To find pieces that may be particularly fitting for tighter spaces, read Narrow Dining Tables Made From Solid Wood.

 Consider the Color